Last Updated on June 19, 2025 by George Pavlopoulos

 Grimmwelt Kassel opening times

 The Grimmwelt Kassel is open Tuesday to Sunday between 10 am and 6 pm.
-On Fridays, the museum remains open for two more hours, until 8 pm.
+On Fridays, the museum remains open for two additional hours, until 8:00 p.m.

 The Grimmwelt Kassel is closed on Mondays.